Hot Docs Canadian International Documentary Festival: Hot Docs Forum

 Founded in 2000 as the Toronto Documentary Forum, the Hot Docs Forum has established itself as North America's essential international documentary market event.
 Taking place over two days, the forum sees pre-selected international projects present to a round-table of leading international commissioning editors, film fund representatives, financiers, programming executives and delegates.

 Pitch prizes are also awarded during the Forum, including the Corus-Hot Docs Forum pitch prize, awarding a $10,000 cash prize to be used by the winning team for the production and completion budget for their project; the Cuban Hat Award, providing "real cash, no strings attached" money raised during the Hot Docs Forum; and first look Pitch Prizes as part of a curated access program for philanthropic supporters of and investors in documentary film.

 Notable Hot Docs Forum participants include Lars von Trier's The Five Obstructions, Ari Folman's Golden Globe-winning Waltz with Bashir, Cari Green and Mark Achbar's The Corporation, David France's How to Survive a Plague, Frederick Wiseman's In Jackson Heights and Sean Fine and Andrea Nix's Academy Award-winning Inocente.

 Awards

 Each year, the festival recognizes the top Canadian and international films in official selection for feature, mid-length and short documentary.
 There are also Canadian and international emerging filmmaker awards, along with industry prizes and audience awards.
 At the 2019 Festival, $235,000 in cash and prizes was awarded.

 Hot Docs is recognized as a qualifying festival for the Academy Awards® in the Documentary Feature and Documentary Short Subject categories.
 The winner of Hot Docs' Best International Feature Documentary Award qualifies for consideration for the Oscar for Documentary Feature, and the winner of Hot Docs' Best Canadian and International Short Documentary Awards qualify for consideration for the Oscar for Documentary Short Subject without standard theatrical runs.

-The festival also presents juried awards for Best Canadian Short Documentary (Betty Youson Award) and Best International Short Documentary.
+The festival also presents juried awards for Best Canadian Short Documentary (Betty Youson Award) and Best International Short Documentary, and Emerging Canadian Filmmaker (Earl A. Glick Award) and Emerging International Filmmaker.